 Name the deployment.
-You won’t able to change this after saving the deployment.
+You won’t be able to change this after saving the deployment.

 # Cloud Provider Settings

-Here you will define the integration to use and which networks (chains) the Airnode will respond to.
+Here you will define which networks (chains) the Airnode will respond to.

 # Review Configuration

 Review the deployment configuration before continuing.
-Go back to make changes.
+Go back to make changes if needed.